yeul/vaxx-frontend/README.md

 This isn't designed to ingest personally identifiable information (PII); by requesting birth year, and the first 3 digits of the user's postal code, we should be free of any PIPEDA or PII issues.

+### Why First 3 Digits of Postal Code

+It frankly, would be easier for users to enter their address if they don't remember their postal code, or first three digits; however unless we can get access somehow to Canada Post's location API, it might be safer to have users explicity state what postal code they're looking for.
+Alternatives to Canada Post (i.e. Google) can return potentially incorrect postal codes for addresses for new constructions and that can prevent users from finding valid vaccination sites.

 ## To Do

 ======